Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 * Installation Help (use Piazza or Office Hours)
 * Homework Questions (use Piazza)

-_PLEASE_ make sure to put "[SDE]" OR "[CS 3140]" at the beginning of the subject line of all emails!
-And please be patient with us in responding.
-We both receive A LOT of email and it's easy to get behind.
+_PLEASE_ make sure to put "[SDE]" at the beginning of the subject line of all emails!
+And please be patient with me in responding.
+I receive A LOT of email and it's easy to get behind.
 If there is a time-critical nature to your note, please let us know that as well.

 Emails will generally be responded to within the next two *business* days (not including weekends or holidays).
 If you do not hear back within three *business* days, please email us again.
-It's possible your first email was missed, we forgot to hit *send*, etc. We are human, we will make mistakes in a class this large.
+It's possible your first email was missed, I forgot to hit *send*, etc. I am human, I will make mistakes in a class this large.